peterloes/Data_Logger/README.md

-# Platform for Animal environmental influences.
-Data Logger functions.
+# Next generation of Data Logger for varied range support of Sensors.

 A standalone Platform to enable long-term environmental observations of different selectable sensors (I2C Interface) and two pulse counters for e.g. Lightbarriers pulses.